A look At The Malaysia Cup 2023 Prize Money And Schedule For The Final

 A glance at the schedule and venue for the Malaysia Cup 2023 final

 Having begun on 3 August, the Malaysia Cup 2023 will conclude on Friday, 8 December at the Bukit Jalil National Stadium in Kuala Lumpur.
-The title match will kick-off at 9:00 PM MYT.
+The title match will kick-off at 9:00 PM SGT.

 Where can you live stream the final?